 Top paid coding program for middle schoolers:

-Scratch is a great platform anyone can use, especially for middle schoolers.
+Scratch is a great platform for middle schoolers to begin their coding journey. .
 In our Accelerated Scratch Course, students will learn about Scratch’s interface and coding concepts at a faster pace.
-We use an inquiry-based teaching style because it helps students develop the cognitive skills needed to succeed in advanced computer science courses.
-Students will be part of small class sizes, up to 5 students, making their learning more engaging!
+We use an inquiry-based teaching style to help students develop the cognitive skills needed to succeed in advanced computer science courses.
+Student learning will be more engaging by limiting class sizes to up to 5 students. .!
 Find out which Accelerated Scratch session you’d like to enroll your student in today.

 Check out more programs in our curriculum guide: Grades 6-9

 Are you looking to introduce a new extracurricular for your high schooler?
-Mention computer programming to your student.
 Kids in high school are well-attuned to technology, but wouldn’t it be cool to learn how their phone works or how to create a unique social media app?
 Programming is perfect for high school students who want to know how to apply their skills to real-world settings and add projects to their college portfolios.

 What’s helpful for kids grades 9-12 to learn for programming

-High schoolers have a wide range of topics they can pick up to begin their coding journey.
+High schoolers have a wide range of topics they can pick from to begin their coding journey.
 Learning key coding concepts and ideas could be helpful if you have students wanting to take AP Computer Science or learn a high-level programming language like Python or Java.
-Students in high school will run into the same material as middle schoolers; however, high schoolers can begin working on advanced concepts like making and implementing algorithms, data structures, and object-oriented programming.
+Students in high school will start with the same material as middle schoolers to begin when learning the foundations.
+However, high schoolers will work on advanced concepts like making and implementing algorithms, data structures, and object-oriented programming.
 These concepts are what software engineers use daily to create websites, apps, games, artificial intelligence, and more!

 Here are some projects your student can create as practice: